 Blood poured out of his head.
 It ran in an ambling fashion away from his skull, pooling in a spot a few feet away.

 The pedestrians, they didn’t pay him any mind.
 Nobody even looked at him.
 If you can call him a “him” at that point.
 I don’t know at what point a person stops being a him and starts being a dead person.
-They nonchalantly walked by, avoiding the mess created by this recently deceased man just like you would dog’s mess on carpet.
-In a warped way, it made perfect sense.
-If he wasn’t dead yet, he surely was close to it.
+They nonchalantly walked by, avoiding the mess created by this recently human just like you would dog’s mess on carpet.
+In an uncomfortable way, it made perfect sense.
+If somehow he wasn’t dead yet, he surely was close to it.
 What was the point?
 There’s no ambulance to call.
-(Which we were reminded of next year.)

 The scene seemed so fantastic it couldn’t possibly be real.
-It felt like theater.
-I felt completely numb.
-Unsettling.
+Like theater.
+I felt numb.
+Unsettled.

 I was glad I was wearing sunglasses.

-Conversation in our SUV had stopped, abruptly, as each of saw and then processed the scene.
-Perhaps out of respect.
-Or maybe just shock.
+Conversation in our SUV had stopped, abruptly, as each of observed, and then processed the scene.
+Maybe the silence was out of respect or maybe it was just out of shock.

-In between deep drags of a red pack Haitian smokes, Ray broke the silence: “Haiti can be so sweet to you when you’re here, and so rough to you when you go.”
+In between deep drags of a red pack Haitian smokes, Ray broke the uncomfortable calm: “Haiti can be so sweet to you when you’re here, and so rough to you when you go.”

-We drove on.
-We made our flights.
+We drove on and made our flights.
 We left.